 Each year, the grant will focus on supporting a community engagement project with a specific theme.
-For the 2021–2022 cycle, libraries will be invited to submit applications for a community engagement project that focuses on connection and reconnection with your community.
+For the 2022-2023 cycle, libraries are invited to submit applications for a community engagement project that focuses on connection and reconnection with your community.
 Your project can be a collaboration with an audience that has not frequented your library in the past or an audience that has not used the library recently (for example, because of the pandemic).
 Libraries should work collaboratively with community members and at least one partner organization to develop a project that addresses a local issue and builds upon community assets.
 Please note that, while projects should be community-driven, they must be spearheaded by the library

 The Libraries Transform Communities Engagement Grant was made possible by former ALA president and longtime generous supporter Nancy Kranich, with additional contributions raised by solicitations and a matching opportunity in 2017.

 - Metropolitan College of New York (N.Y.) - Black Maternal Health Inititiatve (Read ALA's press release announcing the 2022 LTC Engagement Grant awardees)